mathan-ponraj/Spam_Mail_Detection/README.md

 ```
 ---
 ## Results
-The model achieved an accuracy of X%, with precision and recall values of X and Y, respectively.
+The model achieved an accuracy of 95% respectively.
 These metrics demonstrate the model's ability to accurately detect spam emails.

 ## Contributing
 Feel free to fork the repository and submit pull requests with improvements or new features!